alexandreroman/tkg-terraforming-vsphere/README.md

 $ terraform apply
 ```

-Using the jumpbox, you'll be able to interact with TKG using the `tkg` CLI.
+Using the jumpbox, you'll be able to interact with TKG using the `tanzu` CLI.
 You'll also use this jumpbox to connect to nodes using SSH.

 Deploying the jumpbox VM takes less than 5 minutes.